 The Company has provided guarantees and limited recourse guarantees to certain lenders with respect to loan payable agreements in place.
-These arrangements were acquired as part of the Pivot acquisition.
 Recourse is limited to the lender's right, title and interest in collateral under the loan agreement, such as cash and other assets defined.